ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 The request body contains a JSON object including URL and headers.
 The headers are optional.
 If the header is set, the notifications will include the given headers.

-The total length of url and values of headers should not be more than 400 chars, otherwise your request will fail with error code `bad request - 400`
+The total length of url and values of headers should not be more than 400 characters, otherwise your request will fail with error code `bad request - 400`

 *Example:*